Donate

 The DWP gives you one month to fill in the form and send it back.
 Ask the DWP for more time if you need it.
 You will need to phone them and tell them why you need more time.

 If you have filled in your form but you are still waiting for other papers, you should still send in your form before the deadline.
 You can send in your form and then send your other papers later.
-Remember to put your national insurance number on them so they will be put with your claim.
+Remember to put your on them so they will be put with your claim.

 Send your form